kols/blog/_posts/2013-05-13-hills-like-white-elephants.markdown

 "It's all right."<br />
 "You want them with water?" asked the woman.<br />
 "Yes, with water."<br />
-"it tastes like liquorice," the girl said and put the glass down.<br />
+"It tastes like liquorice," the girl said and put the glass down.<br />
 "That's the way with everything."<br />
 "Yes," said the girl.
 "Everything tastes of liquorice.
 Especially all the things you've waited so long for, like absinthe."<br />